Menopause - How does the menopause affect skin and hair?

 1. menopause - what happens in the body?

 Hormones are nothing more than the body's messenger substances.
-They control pretty much all the processes that take place in us throughout the day and in the course of our lives.
+They control pretty much all the processes that happen in us throughout the day and in the course of our lives.
 The menopause is no exception.
 On average, it knocks cautiously on the door of menstruating people for the first time at the age of 47.5 and then continues for several years.
 It describes the change from fertility through the menstrual cycle to the end of this cycle and thus also fertility.

 In the course of life, the reserve of eggs is depleted and the number of follicles falls continuously with each ovulation.
 During the menopause, the ovaries slowly stop producing hormones.
 As a result, oestrogen and progesterone levels fall.
 If you're not quite sure what exactly these hormones are, here's a brief digression: oestrogen is the female sex hormone.
 It therefore has a major influence on the menstrual cycle and pregnancy, but also on metabolism and bone formation.
 Progesterone is the hormone that prepares the uterus for pregnancy during the menstrual cycle and ensures that a fertilized egg leads to a successful pregnancy.